 In a nutshell, the release agreement purportedly required that the parent and child give up the right to sue if the child was injured and it also had an indemnification clause in it which the Court also held invalid on public policy grounds.
 The child’s parent sued BJ’s on behalf of the minor child in Baltimore County Circuit Court, and the trial Court granted BJ’s Motion for Summary Judgment based on the release that the parent had signed.
 The parent appealed this decision to the Court of Special Appeals.
 The Court of Special Appeals noted that there was no prior case law on this exact issue in Maryland.
 The Court determined that BJ’s, as a commercial for profit establishment, could not alleviate its responsibility for the child’s injuries by having the parent sign a release.
 The Court noted that it was not deciding whether a negligence claim against the State of Maryland or a non-profit would turn out the same way.
 Instead, its holding is limited to the facts of this case where a child is injured at a commercial for profit facility.

-As a parent and personal injury lawyer, I think that this is a great decision because it will encourage any facility for children to adopt careful safety measures and also to obtain liability insurance.
+As a parent and personal injury lawyer in Silver Spring, I think that this is a great decision because it will encourage any facility for children to adopt careful safety measures and also to obtain liability insurance.
 It will also encourage these places to have adequate supervision when children are playing.